-- 3) As shown in Fig. 10, the total data received at the sink nodes using the CVLMP are about 1.2 times of that using FAF-EBRP and MOFCA.
-Therefore, the protocols proposed in this paper render significantly more transmission rounds and received data in comparison with the other two methods, and this is crucial to maintaining the stable railway infrastructure monitoring and condition analysis. - 4) Additionally, Figs. 7-10 reveal that the performances of the system using the CVLMP, which initializes the population by K-means++, are better than those using the random initialization population.
-Moreover, we found that the performances are not stable using the random GA due to the uncertain initialization population with limited iterations.
-More advanced control and monitoring schemes with robustness need to be studied in the future to optimize the system performance further [29], [30].
+- From Fig. 7, we see that all sensors died after 190 transmission rounds using CVLMP, whereas using FAF-EBRP the sensors death begins at 150 rounds and decreases quickly to 0 by 175 rounds.
+Using the MOFCA, the tendency of sensors death is similar to but a bit more than using FAF-EBRP.
+The efficiency of the protocols is compared in Fig. 8 in terms of the total residual energy.
+Using CVLMP, FAF-EBRP and MOFCA, the total residual energy declines are all smoothly, while the most residual energy is using CVLMP.
+Thus the CVLMP is proved to be the longest-running protocol. - The variance of the residual energy in CVLMP is smaller than those of the other two, as shown in Fig. 9, revealing that CVLMP remains the most balanced energy consumption of all sensors.
+CVLMP can keep all the sensors alive to the utmost and ensure the connectivity of the entire network. - As shown in Fig. 10, the total data received at the sink nodes using CVLMP is about 1.2 times of that using FAF-EBRP and MOFCA.
+Therefore, the protocols proposed in this paper render significantly more transmission rounds and received data in comparison with the other two methods, and this is crucial to maintaining the stable railway infrastructure monitoring and condition analysis. - Additionally, Fig.7-Fig.10 reveal that the performances of the system using CVLMP which initializes the population by K-means++ are better than that using the random initialization population.
+Moreover, we found that the performances are not stable using the Random GA due to the uncertain initialization population with limited iterations.
+More advanced control and monitoring schemes with robustness need to be studied in the future to optimize the system performance further [29, 30].

 VI.
-CONCLUSION
+CONCLUSIONS

 Wireless railway infrastructure condition monitoring network is vital to the railway industry.
 Safe and efficient railway operations require a sufficient lifetime of the sensor network.
-This paper proposes a novel CVLMP to maximize the lifetime of the monitoring system.
-The optimization models are used to rotate the CHs and optimize the clusters before each transmission round starts, so as to minimize the total energy consumption and to balance the energy consumption among sensors.
+This paper proposes a novel Cluster-based Valid Lifetime Maximization Protocol (CVLMP) to maximize the lifetime of the monitoring system.
+The optimization models are used to rotate the cluster heads and optimize the clusters before each transmission round starts, so as to minimize the total energy consumption and to balance the energy consumption among sensors.

-Simulation results demonstrate that the superiority of the proposed CVLMP is threefold.

-- 1) Compared with FAF-EBRP and MOFCA models in the literature, the CVLMP can effectively prolong the life-time of the monitoring system by 23%, all else being equal. - The CVLMP has superior performance in optimally conserving the total residual energy of all the sensors and balancing energy consumption among sensors. - 3) The monitoring data received at the sink node are more than those using the other two methods.
+Simulation results demonstrate that the superiority of the proposed CVLMP includes three folds.
+1) Compared with FAF-EBRP and MOFCA models in the literature, the CVLMP can effectively prolong the lifetime of monitoring system by 23%, all else being equal.
+2) CVLMP has superior performance in optimally conserving the total residual energy of all the sensors and balancing energy consumption among sensors.
+3) The monitoring data received at the sink node are more than those using the other two methods.